simonedevit/reactylon/README.md

     Click on "Create" and save the new personal access token. <br><br>

-3. ONLY IF YOU WORK ON YOUR VM, Execute the init.sh script passing the generated personal access token, i.e.:
+3. Execute the init.sh script passing the generated personal access token, i.e.:
     `bash scripts/init.sh paageuavxayisugs5ewdhoaveuh62kf3wrcngzfirdo2atmoiioq`

+# TODO
+1. Refactor util.ts and use same methods both for reconciler and generator
+2. Massive refactor of index.ts